raypulver/LEON/README.md

 // Same object.
 ```

+Now if you want to create a template to pass to `LEON.Channel` dynamically you can pass an example of the data to be sent to `LEON.toTemplate` and the resulting value can be used to construct a `Channel`.

 NOTE: If you are using LEON in Node.js then a Buffer will deserialize as a native Buffer object, but if you are using LEON in the browser then it will attempt to deserialize to a StringBuffer object.
 If StringBuffer has not been loaded and LEON attempts to deserialize a Buffer in the browser it will throw.
 You can find StringBuffer here:

 http://github.com/raypulver/string-buffer